-The B.F.A. in Design & Technical Theatre introduces the student to all aspects of the theatre and is coupled with an extensive breadth of liberal arts requirements drawing from many other disciplines throughout the University.
+The B.F.A. in Theatre Design & Technology introduces the student to all aspects of the theatre and is coupled with an extensive breadth of liberal arts requirements drawing from many other disciplines throughout the University.
 The program is designed for the student who intends to pursue further graduate study in theatre, a professional theatre career, or who may choose to enter a related profession where design and technology skills are highly desirable.

 There are no areas of specialization in design or technical production at the B.F.A. level; rather, students are exposed to all facets of design and technology.
 Through upper level courses and elective options students can hone their skills in a specified career path such as costumes, lighting, scenery, sound, or technical direction.
 Throughout the course of study, students must demonstrate a talent and ability in more than one area of the art form.
 Training also involves active participation in the production program and the opportunity to design fully-produced mainstage productions.
 Emphasis on "hands-on" learning in the theatre and laboratories with state-of-the-art equipment is at the core of the Design & Technology Program.

-In addition to completing the required coursework, students enrolled in design/technology emphasis program must participate in a portfolio review at the end of each semester of their sophomore and junior years.
+In addition to completing the required coursework, students enrolled in the design and technology program must participate in a portfolio review at the end of each semester of their sophomore and junior years.
 Furthermore, additional mid-term assessments may be required at the discretion of the Director or the Design & Technology Program Director.
 Students must successfully complete these assessments to be allowed to continue in the program.

 General Education Foundations